A GTK+ GUI Application written in Python that simplifies compressing PDF files with Ghostscript

 - Output File Name Matches a File in the Output Directory

-Execute the install.sh script to install this application:
+Execute the install.sh script from within the downloaded Densify directory to install this application:

 Enter your sudo password when the dialog pops up.